 You are what you think

 What you want to avoid is letting us know how hard you worked and how much you deserve the award.
-If you let the audience know that you are a self-made man and your biggest hero is yourself in 7 years time – it can come across as boastful.
-(I won’t mention any names from the Oscars 2014).
+If you let the audience know that you are a self-made man and your biggest hero is yourself in 10 years time - it can come across as boastful.
+(Matthew McConaughey; Oscar for Best Actor)

 Stay grounded and centered

 At this exciting moment of recognition, you are flying high.
 Enjoy the moment AND keep yourself grounded.
 Let your feet grow deep roots through the stage.
 Gather the hundreds of hip-hopping ping-pong balls of adrenalin into one ball of compact energy in the center of your body.
 Where's your center?
 If you place your hand right below your belly button and your lower back, it's the space between your two palms.

 Before you even begin to speak, take a deep breath in and OUT!
 Connect with the audience with your eyes and smile.
 Remember why you are up in front of the audience - talk TO them.
 Similar to the reception of any gift, be thankful and aware.

 Be courteous about time!

 For example, the last Oscar Awards took three hours and 36 minutes because so many prizewinners didn't adhere to the time limit.
 This is inconsiderate and tests our collective patience.

 Dyane Neiman is the Moving Speaker: www.moving-speaker.com.
 She helps business professionals at all levels, who want to enjoy speaking in public, in English.
 She always encourages people to make their moment in the spotlight matter.
 Get in touch at firstname.lastname@example.org